cwinpy/cwinpy/docs/skyshifting.rst

 #.
 Perform a "coarse" heterodyne, i.e., heterodyne the data without accounting for any Doppler
    corrections and just using terms of the Taylor expansion in the frequency evolution (this is the first stage of the :ref:`"two-stage" heterodyne approach<Example: two stage heterodyne>`).
    Filter and downsample the data, but making sure the filter is wide enough to accommodate the Doppler modulation of the source.
 #.
 Randomly generate a number of new sky locations in the same ecliptic
    hemisphere as the source.
-For each of these new locations and the original location, perform an additional heterodyne of the "coarse" data (this is the second stage of the :ref:`"two-stage" heterodyne approach<Example: two stage heterodyne>`), using the expected Doppler modulation for that position.
+For each of these new (sky-shifted, *off-source* or *background*) locations and the original (*on-source* or *foreground*) location, perform an additional heterodyne of the "coarse" data (this is the second stage of the :ref:`"two-stage" heterodyne approach<Example: two stage heterodyne>`), using the expected Doppler modulation for that position.
 #.
-Perform :ref:`parameter estimation<Known pulsar parameter estimation>` on the
+Perform :ref:`parameter estimation<Known pulsar parameter estimation>` on the heterodyned data
-   heterodyned data for each sky location (including the original un-shifted data) and calculate the Bayesian odds (assuming a nested sampling algorithm has been used).
+   for each sky location (including the original un-shifted data) and calculate the Bayesian odds (assuming a nested sampling algorithm has been used).
 #.
-Histogram the distribution of sky-shifted odds values and perform a kernel density estimate to
+Histogram the distribution of sky-shifted (*off-source* or *background*) odds values and perform
-   compare that distribution to the value from the true un-shifted location.
+   a kernel density estimate/distribution fit to compare that distribution to the value from the true un-shifted (*on-source*) location.

 To make this process easy, CWInPy provides the ``cwinpy_skyshift_pipeline`` script, which sets up the full :ref:`known pulsar analysis pipeline<Known pulsar analysis pipeline>` for an individual